acidlynx/NetronixMeasurements/README.md

 # NetronixMeasurements
-Test application for Netronix job application
+Test application for Netronix job application.
+It shows values from sensor in realtime.
+Red cell means data is not correct and you need to check corresponging sensor.

 # Environment
 * Xcode 7.3.1